HS remission: Bacteriophage therapy & Intermittent fasting

-Hidradenitis suppurativa HS remission – Hidradenitis suppurativa is a chronic autoinflammatory condition which, although not fatal, is extremely painful and severely reduces the quality of life.
+Hidradenitis suppurativa is a chronic autoinflammatory condition which, although not fatal, is extremely painful and severely reduces the quality of life.
+HS remission is practically unheard of, and many are ready to accept even the slightest methods that bring relief.
 Unfortunately, not much research has been aimed to understanding HS in the medical community as well as the lack of awareness of Hidradenitis suppurativa in society.

 Even doctor themselves, do not always recognize the symptoms, which leaves patients left undiagnosed or misdiagnosed.
 Some claim it is genetic, others say it is environmental.
 Truth be told, there simply isn’t much research on Hidradenitis suppurativa.
 Some patients suffer from HS on its own, such as myself, whilst others have an addition of other conditions that either come prior to or after their HS.
 It can affect anyone, regardless of sex, ethnicity or lifestyle.